Basssiiie/OpenRCT2-Unity/readme.md

 This fork adds two more projects to the mix: `openrct2-dll` and `openrct2-unity`:

 - `openrct2-dll` imports `libopenrct2` and adds  bindings for useful functions within OpenRCT2.
-These functions together with the static library are then exported as a Dynamicly Linked Library (DLL) for use.
+These functions together with the static library are then exported as a C++ Dynamicly Linked Library (DLL) for use elsewhere.
-- `openrct2-unity` is the Unity project.
+- `openrct2-unity` is the Unity C# project.
 The DLL is imported into this project and its C++ functions are then [marshalled through Platform Invoke](https://docs.microsoft.com/en-us/dotnet/framework/interop/marshaling-data-with-platform-invoke), which is a technology which allows me to call unmanaged C++ libraries from managed C# .NET Framework code.

 From there on, the C# code can call the right functions to start the game, load any park and retrieve information about said park, like where it's scenery, rides and peeps are.
-All this information is then displayed in Unity in real-time, while `libopenrct2` keeps doing all the logic of the game in the background.
+All this information is then displayed in Unity in real-time, while `libopenrct2` runs doing all the logic of the game in the background.

+## Note about contributions:

+Since this is my work in progress pet project, the code is subject to random changes.
+I'm open to contributions but it would be benefitial for both of us to let me know via message (over Discord or Youtube). :D

+---

+---

 ---